-Be sure your training includes both so you can take advantage of this training maximizer.
+Be sure your training includes both audio and visuals so you can take advantage of this training maximizer.
 This doesn’t mean you have to do something super complex.
 It can be as simple as drawing on a white board or flip chart, or using the SmartArt inside Microsoft Office software programs.
 Some ideas are below.

 Although you don’t need fancy graphic tools and skills to make useful images, this is nonetheless one of the strengths of online manufacturing training courses, as the images below from some of our manufacturing health and safety training courses demonstrate.